January arrives and with it, the frenzy for summer backpacking reservations. It’s easy to feel FOMO (fear of missing out) at this time of year.

 The Sunshine Trail (SCT) is one of BC’s best long-distance backpacking routes.
 With multiple trailheads and relatively easy road access, hiking shorter sections of the 180km distance is very possible as well.

 With a mix of old/new growth forest, coastal and lake sections, the Sunshine Coast Trail is quite varied.
-There are more than a dozen free-to-use huts located along the route, all built by an amazing team of volunteers.
+12 free-to-use huts are located along the route, all built by an amazing team of volunteers.

 Location: Northern Sunshine Coast